webforj/webforj-documentation/docs/layouts/app-layout.md

 Same as `AppLayout.setHeaderReveal()`, `AppLayout.setFooterReveal()` is supported.
 When `AppLayout.setFooterReveal(true)` is called, the footer will be visible at first render then hidden when the user starts scrolling up.
 Once the user starts scrolling down again the footer will be revealed.

 Be default, when the screen width is 800px or less , the drawer will be switched to popover mode.
 This is called the breakpoint.
 The popover mode means that the drawer will pop over the content area with an overlay.
-It is possible to configure the breakpoint by using the BBjAppLayout:setDrawerBreakpoint method and the breakpoint must be a valid [media query](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries).
+It is possible to configure the breakpoint by using the DwcAppLayout:setDrawerBreakpoint method and the breakpoint must be a valid [media query](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries).

 <AppLayoutViewer url='https://eu.bbx.kitchen/webapp/controlsamples?class=layout_demos.applayout.AppLayoutMobile' mobile='true'/>